 Courses will be delivered by expert scientists and clinicians from the world-renowned Edinburgh Medical School.
 They will include:

-- Hallmarks of cancer (including how the hallmarks of specific cancer types are targeted to improve patient outcomes)
+- Molecular Biology of Cancer 1: the hallmarks of cancer (including how the hallmarks of specific cancer types are targeted to improve patient outcomes)

-- Data analysis and communication skills in cancer research
+- Core data analysis and presentation skills in cancer

 Why Choose this Programme?